Are you ready for your first year of teaching?

 3. Learn student names

 In terms of behaviour management, building relationships and enjoying teaching, I can’t think of a single more important thing that you can actively do than learn students’ names.
-It shows that you are willing to put in a bit of effort to get to know them, allows you to pinpoint, manage and correct behaviour quickly and effectively (and privately).
+It shows that you are willing to put in a bit of effort to get to know them, allowing you to pinpoint, manage and correct behaviour quickly and effectively (and privately).
 Furthermore, it starts building that mutual trust and respect which is integral to enjoying your time as a teacher.
 It also makes your times on duty a lot easier!

 4. Play the long game